Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Brazil

 Brazil is probably the country in South America with the best and most developed rock climbing scene.
-The most famous areas include the whole of urban Rio de Janeiro, Salinas, Itatiaia, Pedra do Bau.
-The rock here is all granite, though sandstone and limestone crags exist elsewhere in the country.
+The most famous areas include the whole of urban Rio de Janeiro, Pedra Rascada, Salinas (a.k.a.
+Tres Picos), Itatiaia, Pedra do Bau and Marumbi.
+The rock in Brazil's coastal mountains is almost exclusively granite, often very rough grained.
+Some sandstone and limestone crags exist elsewhere in the country.
 Guidebooks exist for most of these areas.

-We run a 2 week climbing holidays to Brazil, for details please see our Brazilian Climber and Scrambler page.
+ANDES lead and organise rock climbing trips to Brazil - for details please see the Brazilian Climber and Scrambler page.

 Rock Climbing areas in Brazil